Nitheeshskumar/react-gmap-plugin/index.md

 ```

 ## Showing multiple Location using markers
+#uses custom markers, shows infowindow on clickin the marker

 The default markerIcon is same as the default google map marker.
 It is not necessary to provide a default marker.